ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

 ```
 ## Connector Services

 Connectors are the Core Domain interface to the Data Domain.
 They talk to Brokers.
 All the code resides in `ModelDataServiceConnector`.
-The connectors are all part of the Core Domain.

 #### IDataServiceConnector